 Hotline: 833-849-1461

-During the routing process, qualified employees and third-party subject-matter experts evaluated the proposed routes and alternatives.
+During the routing process, experienced stakeholders evaluated the proposed and alternative routes.
 This involved collecting data and feedback to identify constraints, like sensitive habitats or cultural resources, and opportunities, like paralleling roadways.
-We will apply for the required state permits through each state's respective public service commission, which governs the permitting process for transmission lines along the proposed route.
-This process requires the transmission developer to execute detailed routing studies that evaluate potential effects and present a proposed route along with alternatives for the respective state’s public service commission consideration.
-The main goal of our routing study process is to collaborate closely with local communities to identify a route that avoids or limits effects to landowners, communities and the environment while meeting the energy reliability needs of the region.
-This collaborative approach ensures that community voices are heard and considered throughout the development of the transmission infrastructure.
+We have submitted applications for state permits with the Public Service Commission of West Virginia and the Maryland Public Service Commission, which governs the permitting process for transmission lines along the proposed route.
+In the coming weeks, we will file applications with the Pennsylvania Public Utility Commission and the Virginia State Corporation Commission.
+This process required the transmission developer to execute a detailed routing study that evaluated potential effects and presented a proposed route along with alternatives for each state’s utility commission’s consideration.
+The main goal of our routing study process was to collaborate closely with local communities to identify a route that avoided or limited effects to landowners, communities and the environment, while meeting the energy reliability needs of the region.
+This collaborative approach ensured that community voices were heard and considered throughout the development of the transmission infrastructure.

-The state’s respective public service commission governs the permitting process for transmission lines in each of the states along the proposed route.
-The final route will be reviewed and approved by the respective state’s public service commission.
+The state’s respective utility commission governs the permitting process for transmission lines in each of the states along the proposed route.
+The final route will be reviewed and approved by the respective state’s utility commission.

 Pennsylvania Public Utility Commission